osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Field Mappings"></a>

-Get field mappings for a specified Data View
+Gets the collection of field mappings resolved for the data view.
+These show the exact data behind every field, for each data item, for each group.

 ### Request
 ```text